rsdoiel/antenna/planet.md

 date: 2025-07-22, from: United Nations, Top Stories

-The Security Council on Tuesday adopted a resolution urging all Member States to “utilize effectively” the mechanisms for pacific settlement of disputes as outlined in the United Nations Charter, including “negotiation, enquiry, mediation, conciliation, arbitration, judicial settlement” and other peaceful means of their choice.
+The Security Council on Tuesday adopted a resolution urging all Member States to “utilise effectively” the mechanisms for the pacific settlement of disputes as outlined in the United Nations Charter, including “negotiation, enquiry, mediation, conciliation, arbitration, judicial settlement” and other peaceful means of their choice.

 <br>